Top Mistakes During Impotence Treatment – Medication for better Results

 A: The best time depends on the specific medication.
 Some work better in the morning, others at night.
 Follow your doctor’s or pharmacist’s recommendation.

-A: No, never take 2 doses to make up for a missed one unless specifically instructed by your healthcare provider.
+A: No, never take two doses to make up for a missed one unless specifically instructed by your healthcare provider.
 Instead, take the missed dose when you remember it, unless it’s almost time for your next dose.